mirkoschubert/divi-child/README.md

 ## Instructions

-This is a child theme adjusted to the [Divi theme](https://www.elegantthemes.com/gallery/divi/) **only**!
+This is a child theme adjusted to the [Divi theme](https://www.elegantthemes.com/gallery/divi/) by ElegantThemes **only**!
 If you want to create your own child theme for any other WordPress theme, please use my [GDPR theme]() as a boilerplate.

 ### CSS

-In order to create clean code and a descent inheritance, the child theme will create a `.child` body class once you activated the child theme.
+In order to create clean code and a descent inheritance, the child theme uses a `.child` body class once you activated the child theme.
 If you want to append your own CSS code to the `style.css`, you should use this class as a prefix, e.g.:

 ```css
 .child p {